peter88213/pywoo/README.md

 2. Unzip `PyWriter_OO_<version number>.zip` within your user profile.

 3. Move into the `PyWriter_OO_<version number>` folder and run `Install.bat` (double click).
 This will copy all needed files to the right places, install an OpenOffice extension.
 You may be asked for approval to modify the Windows registry.
 Please accept in order to install Explorer context menu entries for yWriter7 files.

-4. Start OpenOffice Writer.
-You should see a small toolbar window containing a button with a yWriter logo.
-This button is for writing the proofread file back to the yWriter project.
-   Dock this toolbar anywhere for your convenience.

 ## How to use